RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 ### Target Audience

-This project is suitable for a wide range of professionals in different field which are:
+This project is suitable for a wide range of professionals in different tech industry which are:

 - Devops Engineers: Git is needed by devops engineers for tracking changes made to source code, collaborate on project, deploy code to production, manage infrastructure and resources
 - Software Developers: Git is an esssential tool for the management of source code, and developers of all levels can benefit from mastering it.